BlaBlaHuman/obsidian-blablaplugin/README.md

   1. Create a new dedicated vault (please, do not test it on your private vault).
   2. Clone this repo to `vault_path/.obsidian/plugins`
+  3. Turn on the plugin in *Community plugins* settings tab

   ## Features